The Science of Consciousness:

 Yet more evidence meditation is good for you

-Papers continuie to pile up.
+Papers continue to pile up showing that meditation and simlar states are very good for you.
 Here are some recent ones.

 Zhang, Z., Luh, W. M., Duan, W., Zhou, G. D., Weinschenk, G., Anderson, A.K., & Dai, W. (2021).
 Longitudinal effects of meditation on brain resting-state functional connectivity.
 Scientific Reports, 11, 1–14. https://doi.org/10.1038/s41598-021-90729-y